shyamkarla/guide-intro-to-angular/NOTES.md

 - The complete app to be viewed in section 17-complete-project which lists the changes at this point

 _____
-## Concerns in the App Source Code
+## Changes in the App Source Code

-### directives
+- removed the app global
-- make a module_title directive for string templates
+- look for places to add custom filters
-- move the GIANT string templates into view files
+- tidied up some indentation for consistency
-- shows both techniques
+- removed the service that did nothing and wasn't explained at all

-### other
+- removed comments that just say the name of the variable on the next line o_O
-- avoid the use of a global called 'app', easy to break it/ show potential inside an IIFE.
+- removed the dollar sign from arguments to link functions
-- look for a place the filter can be used to do something
+- changed setTimeout to $timeout
-- tidied up some indentation on chains for readability
+- changed directives to restrict 'E' as they don't make sense as attributes at all

-- the service is pointless
+#### problems still in application
-- why is routeParams inside the factories??
+- horrible coupling in the Email directive to the Email controller's message
-- why are there blocking alerts??
+- why is the title being set in the controller?
+Can just be in the view
-- remove dollar sign on link functions too.
+- controller might want some information, the directives seem to have FAR too many concerns!
-- use of setTimeout instead of $timeout bad for testing etc...
+- should be smaller directives doing simple things and reusable, not both making http requests to json files as well as changing loading messages and owning the navigation methods as well as manipulating the data omg too much ahh!
-- some problems with tight coupling between directive calling parent scope to change the title, HMM
+- routeParams in the factories and directives feels odd, easily could add resolve for this

-- changed directives to only restrict 'E'
+### TODO

-### server command assumes unix environment (something with python installed)
+- server command assumes unix environment (something with python installed)
 - not everyone will have a server to use for this! http-server maybe but even then!
-- can't use file://
+- can't use file://, need intro section to explain the repo approach we use

 ----
 ## Changes To Sections